Also known as: Pelvic pain - endometriosis and Endometrioma

-- Never having had children
+- Never had children

-- Problems such as a closed hyman, which blocks the flow of menstrual blood during the period
+- Have a closed hymen, which blocks the flow of menstrual blood during the period

-- Painful periods
+- Painful periods.

-- Pain during or following sexual intercourse
+- Pain during or following sexual intercourse.

-- Pain with bowel movements
+- Pain with bowel movements.

-- Pelvic or low back pain that may occur at any time during the menstrual cycle
+- Pelvic or low back pain that may occur at any time.

-- Severity of symptoms
+- Severity of your symptoms

-- Severity of disease
+- Severity of the disease

 - Whether you want children in the future

-- Exercise and relaxation techniques
+- Exercise and relaxation techniques.

-- Large cysts in the pelvis (called endometriomas) that may break open (rupture)
+- Large cysts in the pelvis that may break open (rupture)